Introduction: UPDATED! Simple DIY Sukkah - Build Your Own From PVC Pipe - Free Standing

 The final photo shows my friend Robin's sukkah, built according to these plans prior to being decorated.
 I think she found it an easy plan to follow.

-To decorate: What I did for the wall covering was to take bedsheets and sew on straps at the top so the they could be tied onto the head rails.
-For the roof, you can lay bamboo poles or thinner pipes across the top and throw greenery on top of them.
+To decorate: What I did once for the wall covering was to take bedsheets and sew on straps at the top so the they could be tied onto the head rails.
+The last time I built it, I bought inexpensive tab curtains, 12 panels in all.
+The tabs can fit over the PVC before the "T"s are tamped into place.
+For the roof schach, you can lay bamboo poles or thinner pipes across the top and throw greenery on top of them.
 If the poles aren't long enough, you can lay them diagonally across the corners.
 The person who first built this structure stretched fabric across the top and knotted it to the head rails.
 Greenery can be added on top of this.

-Words to the wise: If you are storing your sukkah for a year, check the glued "T"s and the corner connections.
+Words to the wise: If you are storing your sukkah for a year, check the glued "T"s and the corner connections each year before building.
 Super glue is super - but it needs to be checked over.
-Make sure the connections haven't come loose.
-If they have, just re-glue.
+You can also use PVC cement - but get the clear kind.
+Whatever you use, make sure the connections haven't come loose.
+If they have, just re-glue or use a stronger glue.
+Note: you need not use any glue at all.
+It is fine to just tamp joints really hard with the rubber mallet.
+Up to you.